S. Daniel Abraham

-Sim Daniel Abraham (born August 15, 1924) is an American businessman, investor, and philanthropist.
-He is the founder of Thompson Medical, whose main product is Slim-Fast, a diet program.
-He has endowed the S. Daniel Abraham Center for Middle East Peace and he supports Jewish causes in Florida and Israel.
+S. Daniel Abraham (August 15, 1924 – June 29, 2025) was an American businessman, investor and philanthropist.
+He founded Thompson Medical, best known for the SlimFast diet program, and endowed numerous institutions devoted to Middle East peace, nutritional research, and higher education.

 As of October 2018, he had a net worth of $2.1 billion.

 Early life

-Abraham was born on August 15, 1924, the son of Stella K. and Dr. Samuel Abraham.
+Abraham was born on August 15, 1924, the son of Stella K. and Samuel Abraham.
 He was raised in an Orthodox Jewish home in Long Beach, New York.
 His father was a Zionist and follower of Ze'ev Jabotinsky; and Abraham as a teen printed his own newsletter warning Americans about the danger from the Nazis.
 During World War II, Abraham served in the United States Army in Europe.
 In 1970, he moved to Israel with his wife and children where he lived through the 1973 Yom Kippur War and returned to the United States in 1978.

 Career

-Abraham founded Thompson Medical, which introduced the Slim-Fast line of diet products in the late 1970s.
+Abraham founded Thompson Medical, which introduced the SlimFast line of diet products in the late 1970s.
 Abraham made Thompson Medical private in 1988; Unilever acquired Slim-Fast for $2.3 billion in 2000.
 As of October 2016, he had an estimated wealth of US$2.1 billion.

-Abraham is the author of the book Peace is Possible, with a foreword by President Bill Clinton.
+Abraham was the author of the book Peace Is Possible, with a foreword by President Bill Clinton.
 Abraham also published his memoirs in 2010, entitled Everything is Possible: Life and Business Lessons from a Self-Made Billionaire and the Founder of Slim Fast.